 Data Source: COVID-19 Cases by Geography and Date

 As of March 19, 2021 there is a separate webpage to share Marin County COVID-19 Vaccination Data Dashboards.

 Looking at trends in all-cause deaths may help us to identify if we are seeing fewer or greater number of deaths than usual in Marin County.
 Seeing a sustained spike in the number of deaths occurring in a given week in 2020 compared to 2018-19 may demonstrate COVID-19's impact on Marin County.
 The line chart below shows the two-week rolling average of all-cause deaths among Marin County community residents by week in 2020 as compared to 2018 and 2019 combined.
 The date on the horizontal axis represents the last day in the two-week rolling average.
-For example, the two-week rolling average of 36 for the week ending on April 25 (representing the week of April 17-25), means that there were 76 deaths recorded in the two week period prior to April 26 (April 11-25).
 Note this chart only includes deaths among Marin County community residents and does not include deaths among individuals incarcerated at San Quentin prison.
 Between January 1, 2018 to June 30, 2020 the two-week rolling average of deaths among people incarcerated in San Quentin was between 0-1.
-To view updated data on COVID-19 deaths among San Quentin COVID-19 cases, visit the California Department of Correction's website.
+To view updated data on COVID-19 deaths among San Quentin COVID-19 cases, visit the California Department of Corrections website.

 As of January 5, 2021 this COVID-19 surveillance website no longer includes ED and EMS respiratory-illness charts.
 To view data on respiratory-illness surveillance visit the Marin Flu Surveillance Data webpage.

 - For best viewing options across most devices select the "Full Screen" icon in the very bottom right hand corner of each dashboard.